Kyren223/website/src/content/blogs/how-computer-memory-actually-works.md

     Misses in the translation lookaside buffer (a cache on the CPU for translating between virtual and physical memory) can sometimes become a performance bottleneck (Thanks Martins Mozeiko for pointing this out!).
-    This is due to the need of storing an entry for every 4kb page, this can be mitigated by using "large pages", which are usually 2MB in size instead of 4kb.
+    This is due to the need of storing an entry for every 4kb page, this can be mitigated by using "large pages", which are usually 2MB in size, substantially reducing the amount of needed page entries.

 [^4]:
     Procedures is the more correct term, function implies "pure function" with no side effects (like in math),